Jeffrey4899/PLAX_EF_Labels_202509/README.md

 This dataset is derived from the MIMIC-IV-ECHO and MIMIC-IV-NOTE datasets.
 Use of this dataset must comply with the MIMIC-IV Data Use Agreement.
 The labels are shared under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 For full license details, see [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Citation
-If you use this dataset, please cite the following paper:
+If you use this dataset, please credit the repository as:
 ```
-Zhiyuan Gao, Dominic Yurk and Yaser S. Abu-Mostafa.
-Plax ef labels dataset, 2025.
-URL https://github.com/Jeffrey4899/PLAX_EF_Labels_202501.

 @misc{plax_labels_github,
   author = {Zhiyuan Gao, Dominic Yurk, Yaser S. Abu-Mostafa},
   title = {PLAX EF Labels Dataset},
   year = {2025},
   note = {Available at: https://github.com/Jeffrey4899/PLAX_EF_Labels_202509}
+}
 ```

 ## References